PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/types/Volunteer/interface/interfaces/InterfaceVolunteerMembership.md

 > **id**: `string`

-The unique identifier of the event
+The unique identifier of the volunteer

 #### user